 The Palace Gardens are situated on the southern slopes of the hill crowned by Prague Castle.
 They consist of five historic gardens: the Ledebour Garden, the Small Palffy Garden, the Great Palffy Garden, the Kolowrat Garden and the Small Fürstenberg Garden.
-These gardens represent a unique historic complex which is one of most significant Baroque garden works in Europe.
-Due to the lack of maintenance, these beautiful and historically priceless objects reached a state of catastrophe, and were closed to the public in the seventies.
+These gardens represent a unique historical complex, one of the most significant Baroque gardens in Europe.
+Due to the lack of maintenance, these beautiful and historically priceless objects reached a state of catastrophe and were closed to the public in the seventies.
 It was not until 1989 that reconstruction commenced, led by the new owner – the State Preservation Institute.
-The reconstruction was bankrolled by governmental funds with a substantial contribution by the Prague Heritage Fund.
+Governmental funds bankrolled the reconstruction with a substantial contribution by the Prague Heritage Fund.
 This was done under the supervision of His Royal Highness the Prince of Wales and Václav Havel, the Czech president.
-During the first phase the Ledebour and Small Pálffy Gardens underwent reconstruction.
+During the first phase, the Ledebour and Small Pálffy Gardens underwent reconstruction.
 These gardens were reopened to the public in June 1995.
 The second phase – finishing in August 2000 – covers the three remaining gardens (the Great Pálffy Garden was opened in 1997).

 The Palace Gardens are a great place to enjoy relaxation, pleasant strolls in a beautifully cultivated area with statues, fountains and Baroque summer houses, and unforgettable views of the capital.
 The gardens are linked by and are accessible from both Wallenstein streets and the Prague Castle garden called ‘Na Valech’.

 Open: daily 10 a.m. – 6 p.m.
 (April, October); daily 10 a.m. – 7 p.m.
 (May, September); daily 10 a.m. – 9 p.m.
 (June, July); daily 10 a.m. – 8 p.m.
 (August)